 When the second coat of sealer is dry, use a joint knife to smooth out the raised paper fibers so they don't interfere with the repair compound.
 Go over the surface once or twice with the blade in a downward stroke to flatten the fibers out.

 Mix some setting-type joint compound and use it to cover the damage.
 Apply a skim coat over the whole area holding the joint knife at an angle to "butter" the surface with back and forth strokes.
-Leave about 1|8in. of mud over the damage and the surrounding drywall.
+Leave about 1|8in of mud over the damage and the surrounding drywall.

-Ignore any ridges left between the rows by the edges of the knife blade, these will be removed after the mud has dried.
+Ignore any ridges left between the strokes by the edges of the knife blade, these will be removed after the mud has dried.
 Around the perimeter of the patch, skim the mud as thin as possible to help blend it into the surrounding wall.
 Let the mud set for about 30 minutes or until it has hardened.

 When the mud is dry, scrape off any ridges using the joint knife to cut them off with upward strokes.
 If necessary, use medium grit sandpaper to lightly sand the whole patch to smooth out any other bumps or protrusions.
 At the edges of the patch, sand to feather it with the surrounding surface.